izzymoriguchi/popular-movies-stage-1/README.md

 This project is a part of Udacity's Android Developer Nanodegree.

-Note: To run the application, make sure to add your own api in NetworkUtils class.
-Change the `apiKey` variable with your own api key.
+Note: ApiKey for the themoviedb is stored in gradle.properties file.